 by Matt LaCasse

 One of the largest social media networks in the world is still an enigma to many people.
 288 million people use Twitter every month; 80% of those people are on mobile devices.
 That’s not surprising as more mobile devices come online, and the Internet moves from the desktop to your pocket.
-It also means that Twitter’s reputation of immediacy is only going to be amplified in the future.
+It also means that Twitter’s reputation for immediacy is only going to be amplified in the future.
 So, how do you use Twitter?

 Let’s assume you’re not on Twitter at all.
 The first thing you’ll want to do is pick a handle (username).
 This should be your name, or your business’ name, or some semblance of it.
 Keep it as short as you can, because you (and other users) only have 140 characters to use.
 For your profile picture, use a headshot image or your brand’s logo.
 This will make you easily identifiable to current customers and introduces you to people who haven’t met you yet.
 You only have 160 characters in your bio, so hit the high points.
-Be engaging; however that fits you or your brand’s personality.
+Be engaging; however, that fits you or your brand’s personality.

 The first tweet is always the hardest part.
 Many of those tend to be, “Checking out Twitter!” or “We’re finally here!”.
 Which is completely fine.
 The first tweet is so difficult to pull off, that when there’s a great first one it makes headlines.
 Like the CIA’s last year: